 Aside from the fact that much of the news is getting to be less bad, there is one rather bright spot in the economy: company profits and the stock market.
 The major stock market bottom in March of 2009 accurately forecasted the end of the economic recession, probably preceding the likely bottom of the recession by about six months.
-At least part of the run-up in at the beginning of 2010 was associated with people from the sidelines jumping onboard, especially money managers that missed the first run.
+At least part of the run-up in 1Q 2010 was associated with people from the sidelines, especially money managers that missed the first run, jumping onboard.
 At the end of the summer money was fleeing the stock market again and huge amounts of global capital was going into bonds, especially US treasuries that are hitting all-time low yields for most maturities.
 The stock market could remain bumpy for some time.

 Companies, and the economy in which they operate, need to get healthier before they can be given a clean bill of health and sent out to be presented to investors at full value.
 However, companies have been generally profitable, as the economy has bottomed out; this is impressive for a time where companies should still be bleeding red and slowly starting to move back into the black.
 But companies, especially larger companies, executed severe austerity measures include layoffs, so they are now able to operate profitably at the lower levels of production.
 The increases in productivity, and the reluctance to hire back quickly, will leave them operating lean for as long as possible.
-As an indication of how undervalued the stock market is that many companies are using their excess cash to buy back their own stock and to buy other companies.
 Even though this will add to slow job growth during the recovery, the profitability - especially international profitability - should go a long way toward stabilizing the economy.
 It should move the world and the US economy away from the double dip and into a slow, steady slog out of the Great Recession.